CIRCLE ART GALLERY

 Mohamed Abdella Otaybi | Available work at Circle Art Gallery

-Otaybi is an influential figure in the Sudanese artistic movement.
-Otaybi graduated from the Khartoum College of Fine and Applied Arts, having begun working as an artist during a dynamic period of the 1970s.
-He was immersed in debates about cultural heritage and visual identity, which have stayed important topics for him and has fed the amalgamation of Africanism, Islam, Arabism and Sudanese themes of identity seen throughout his paintings.
-His painterly language has evolved over the years, using architectural structures, decorative motifs and calligraphic forms to echo the questions around cultural heritage he finds so important.
-A gentle activist, his work has a romantic hue of Sudanese life, nature, music and heritage and his use of colour and layering creates a dreamlike sensation on the mythological motifs he often refers to, adding depth and vibration to his paintings.
+Mohamed Abdella Otaybi graduated from the Khartoum College of Fine and Applied Arts and began working as an artist during the dynamic period of the 1970s, where his practice was immersed in debates about cultural heritage and visual identity.
+Otaybi’s painterly language has evolved over the years, using architectural structures, decorative motifs and calligraphic forms to echo the questions of cultural visual expression he finds so important.
+A gentle activist and a powerful colourist, Otaybi’s work captures a romantic hue of Sudanese life.
+His sensitive layering of colour brings a dreamlike quality to the mythological motifs he often refers to, and adds depth and vibration to his paintings.

-Otaybi has held many solo exhibitions in Khartoum, from 1970 to the present and has shown in international group exhibitions including the Sharjah Biennial, UAE, 1993; Modernism in Sudanese Art, British Museum, London, 2004; Sudan: Emergence of Singularities, P21 Gallery, London, 2017 and Khartoum Contemporary, Circle Art Gallery, Nairobi, 2017.
-His work features in private and public collections including the National Museum in Sharjah, UAE.
-In December 2018 Otaybi was the focus of the article ‘Masters we Need to Master’ in Collector Magazine published by Art Africa.
+Otaybi has long been recognised as an influential figure in contemporary Sudanese painting.
+As well as exhibiting regularly in Khartoum since 1970, he has shown in international group exhibitions including: The Forest and Desert School Revisited, Circle Art Gallery, 2022; East African Masters, Cromwell Place, London, 2022; Khartoum Contemporary, Circle Art Gallery, Nairobi, 2017; Sudan: Emergence of Singularities, P21 Gallery, London, 2017; Modernism in Sudanese Art, British Museum, London, 2004; and the Sharjah Biennial, UAE, 1993.
+In 2022 his solo exhibition Mohamed Otaybi: The Lost Paradise was held at Circle Art Gallery, Nairobi.
+Otaybi’s work features in private and public collections including the National Museum in Sharjah, UAE.
+In 2018 he was the focus of the article ‘Masters we Need to Master’ in Collector Magazine published by Art Africa.